Fall Foliage on the Blue Ridge Parkway

 October 3-10

-North of Asheville in the highest elevations above 5,000 feet is where the fall foliage show begins and is where the most color typically occurs.
+North of Asheville in the highest elevations above 5,000 feet, is where the fall foliage show begins and is where the most color typically occurs.
 These areas include Mount Mitchell, Craggy Gardens, Grandfather Mountain and Rough Ridge.

 October 8-18

-Shenandoah National Park in the highest elevations such as Hawksbill Mountain.
-Fall foliage color in North Carolina will then start to appear in elevations about 4,000 feet in elevation.
+Shenandoah National Park in the highest elevations, such as Hawksbill Mountain.
+Fall foliage color in North Carolina will then start to appear in elevations of about 4,000 feet in elevation.
 Areas include Mount Pisgah, Black Balsam, Devil’s Courthouse, Waterrock Knob, and Graveyard Field.
 Peak color also occurs in this time period for the Highlands area, including Whiteside Mountain.

 October 15-24